Phillip E. Allen: Biography

 Phil Allen obtained his Ph.D. through the University of Kansas in 1970.
-After graduation, he worked in numerous well-known companies such as Delco, Lawrence Livermore Laboratory, Lockheed, Pacific Missile Range, Texas Instruments, and Schlumberger Well Services.
-He used to teach engineering in such universities as the University of Nevada in Reno, the University of California in Santa Barbara, Texas A&M University and his alma mater.
+After graduation, he worked in numerous well-known companies such as Delco, Lawrence Livermore National Laboratory, Lockheed, Pacific Missile Range, Texas Instruments, and Schlumberger Well Services.
+He used to teach engineering in such universities as the University of Nevada, the University of California, Santa Barbara, Texas A&M University and his alma mater.
 In 1980, professor Allen coauthored a book called Introduction to the Theory and Design of Active Filters.
 Four years later coauthored another one called Switched Capacitor Circuits.
 Three years later, he became a coauthor of CMOS Analog Circuit Design and another three years later VLSI-Design Techniques for Analog and Digital Circuits of which he was a coauthor as well.
 Currently he works as an editor for Integration-The VLSI Journal, and Analog Integrated Circuits and Signal Processing and is a fellow at the Institute of Electrical and Electronics Engineers.